SOAtest uses the following views in the default SOAtest perspective:

 The Queue Browser allows you to see the contents of queues deployed on Websphere MQ, Websphere Application Server, Tibco EMS, Sonic MQ, ActiveMQ, and any other JMS provider.
 This is helpful for debugging purposes, especially for the initial configuration of a JMS transaction.
 For details, see Browsing Queues.

-The SOAtest Server view allows you to start and stop the SOAtest server, which works with the Call Back tool and Asynchronous testing—as well as Message Stub tools integrated into end-to-end test scenarios.
+The Legacy Stub Server view allows you to start and stop the legacy stub server, which works with the Call Back tool and Asynchronous testing—as well as Message Stub tools integrated into end-to-end test scenarios.

 The Test Case Explorer presents your projects and the included test suites and test assets (data sources, environments, etc.).